msteinbeck/tinyspline/README.md

 [![Build Status](https://travis-ci.org/msteinbeck/tinyspline.svg?branch=master)](https://travis-ci.org/msteinbeck/tinyspline)
 [![Build status](https://ci.appveyor.com/api/projects/status/mu9qlojuff4rvea3/branch/master?svg=true)](https://ci.appveyor.com/project/msteinbeck/tinyspline/branch/master)

-TinySpline is a library for NURBS, B-Splines, and Bézier curves, giving you access to several operations on splines.
-The library has been implemented in C (C89) and provides a wrapper for C++ (C++11) along with auto-generated bindings for C#, D, Java, Octave, Lua, PHP, Python, R, and Ruby.
-The focus of TinySpline is to be very small in design with a minimum set of dependencies and an interface developed to be convenient for all levels without lacking enhanced features.
+TinySpline is library for NURBS, B-Splines, and Bézier curves, allowing you to handle splines with ease.
+The library has been implemented in ANSI C (C89) and provides a wrapper for C++ (C++11) along with auto-generated bindings for C#, D, Java, Lua, Octave, PHP, Python, R, and Ruby.
+TinySpline strives to be very small by design with a minimum set of dependencies and an interface developed to be convenient without lacking enhanced features.

 ### License
 MIT License - see the LICENSE file in the source distribution.